Degree Symbol Insert / Type in Excel

 #4 Insert Degree Symbol using Symbol Dialog Box

-- In the Symbol dialogue box, select the font you want, Scroll down the options, select degree symbol from it.
+- Step 3: In the Symbol dialogue box, select the font you want, Scroll down the options, select a degree symbol from it.

 #5 Insert Degree Symbol using Autocorrect Feature in Excel?

-- Go to File –> Go to Options
+- Step 1: Go to File –> Go to Options

-- In the Options dialogue box, select Proofing–> Select the Autocorrect Options
+- Step 2: In the Options dialogue box, select Proofing–> Select the Autocorrect Options

-- In the Autocorrect dialogue box, to enter the letters you wish to replace
+- Step 3: In the Autocorrect dialogue box, to enter the letters you wish to replace

-- With the Option: ° (use the shortcut ALT 0176, or if you can copy paste the same from a cell)
+- Step 4: With the Option: ° (use the shortcut ALT 0176, or if you can copy-paste the same from a cell)

-Problem & Solution while inserting degree symbol in Excel:
+Problem & Solution while inserting a degree symbol in Excel:

-Problem: The degree symbol in Excel is not present on the Keyboard.
+PROBLEM: The degree symbol in Excel is not present on the Keyboard.
 (Whenever we talk about degree symbol in excel 2016.
-Some say that we haven’t observed it on the Keyboards that we have seen till date.)
+Some say that we haven’t observed it on the Keyboards that we have seen to date.)

 Although, there’s always a technique to tackle any situation however penetrable the situation is.
 Do you agree with this or not?